Kurt M. Campbell

 Kurt Michael Campbell (born August 27, 1957) is an American diplomat and businessman who served as the United States deputy secretary of state from 2024 to 2025.
 He previously served as deputy assistant advisor to President Biden and National Security Council coordinator for the Indo-Pacific from 2021 to 2024.
 In this capacity, Campbell had been referred to as the Biden administration's "Asia coordinator" or "Asia czar"—chief architect of Joe Biden's Asia strategy.

 He formerly served as assistant secretary of state for East Asian and Pacific affairs in the Obama administration.
 He was the chairman and CEO of The Asia Group, which he founded in February 2013.
 On January 20, 2021, he was appointed as the NSC Coordinator for the Indo-Pacific by Joe Biden.

 Education

 Kurt Michael Campbell was born on August 27, 1957.
-He received a BA from the University of California, San Diego, a certificate in music and political philosophy from the University of Yerevan in Soviet Armenia, and a doctorate in international relations from Brasenose College, Oxford, on a Marshall Scholarship.
+He completed a BA at the University of California, San Diego, a certificate in music and political philosophy at the University of Yerevan in Soviet Armenia, and a PhD (international relations at Brasenose College, Oxford, on a Marshall Scholarship.